tawmae/tawmae.github.io/video_game_quiz.md

    ![Picture](assets/media/video_game_quiz_obs_setting.png)

-6. Navigate to the `[Movie Quiz] Start Game` action and rightclick the `Test` trigger there too and hit `Test Trigger`.
+6. Navigate to the `[Video Game Quiz] Start Game` action and rightclick the `Test` trigger there too and hit `Test Trigger`.
 This will create the OBS scene for you, which you can then nest into your other scenes.

     ![Picture](assets/media/video_game_quiz_test_start.png)